No matter how it is valued, the size of the mobile games advertising market is enormous.

-Someone recently asked me if I had ever seen an estimate of the size of the market for mobile games advertising, and I confessed that I hadn’t.
+Someone recently asked me if I had ever seen an estimate of the size of the mobile games advertising market, and I confessed that I hadn’t.
 Newzoo estimates the size of the mobile games market at $70.3BN in 2018, and eMarketer estimates total mobile advertising spend to be at $76BN in the US alone in 2018 (growing to $113BN by 2020), but to my knowledge, no one has ever tried to estimate the size of mobile advertising spend for games — that is, the amount of money spent on mobile channels to advertise mobile games.

 It’s an interesting question to try to answer using intuition and broad, sector-level statistics.
 Any mobile games advertiser who has ever reacted to the aggressive tactics of an unctuous mobile advertising salesperson by thinking, “this conduct must work on some people if it is being used on me” has indirectly acknowledged the massive scale of aggregate ad spend on mobile games.
 The odds that any salesperson’s unwanted and aggravating email, phone call, or in-person confrontation is their first or last are certainly low for a given encounter: ad salespeople are getting money from somewhere, so there must be a lot of it floating around the ecosystem.